 Postponement of the AGM should certainly also be an option to consider where notice has already been given.
 Any decision as to this, however, must take into account the fact that AGMs statutorily must take place within six months of a company's financial end-of-year.
-Equally, it may not be an option which is included within the company's articles.
-Notwithstanding this, a possible postponement may mean that the AGM can be held at a time when less onerous restrictions are in place allowing for a fuller and more representative shareholder quorum to be present.
-It should be noted, however, that the indications point very much towards social distancing being а requirement in the longer-term, meaning that postponement will likely be an option that quickly is no longer available.
+Equally, it may not be an option which is included within the company's Notwithstanding this, postponement may mean that the AGM can be held at a time when less onerous restrictions are in place allowing for a fuller and more representative shareholder quorum to be present.
+It should be noted, however, that the indications point very towards social distancing being requirement in the longer-term, meaning that postponement will likely be an option that quickly is no longer available.